OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required!
-We'll achieve this using CSS transitions and transforms.
-This example uses plain CSS, but could easily be adapted to frameworks like Tailwind CSS.
+This document details the creation of an expanding card using only CSS.
+This effect is achieved through clever use of transitions and pseudo-elements, avoiding the need for JavaScript.
+The design is simple and adaptable, making it a great example of clean and efficient CSS.
+We'll use standard CSS3, no frameworks like Tailwind are needed.

 **Description of the Styling:**

 The card starts in a compact state.
-Upon hovering, it expands smoothly, revealing more content and subtly shifting its appearance.
-This is done entirely with CSS transitions on the `transform` and `width` properties,  along with a pseudo-element (`::before`) to create a visually appealing background effect that also expands.
+On hover, a pseudo-element (`::before`) expands outwards, creating the animation of expansion.
+The main card content remains stationary, while the background color change is also controlled by the hover state.
+We'll use transitions for a smooth animation.
+Opacity is also used to help with the visual effect of expansion.

 **Full Code:**